clamsproject/mmif/specifications/index.md

 }
 ```

 The value associated with *@value* is a string and the value associated with *@language* follows the rules in [BCP47](http://www.w3.org/TR/json-ld/#bib-bcp47), which for our current purposes boils down to using the two-character ISO 639 code.
-With inline text there is no MIME type needed.
+With inline text no MIME type is needed.